 These companies offer popular choices that may be good for people who haven’t sold themselves on the Leesa Mattress, or just want to do a bit more research before deciding:

-Like Leesa, Tuft and Needle has just one type of mattress in different sizes to fit your bed.
-Similarly, the Tuft and Needle mattress is also meant to fit most body types and sleep positions, but it’s a bit firmer than Leesa, so it may not provide enough sinking for stomach sleepers.
+Like Leesa, Tuft and Needle have two types of mattresses in different sizes to fit your bed.
+The Tuft and Needle mattress (known as the T&N Original) is also meant to fit most body types and sleep positions, but it’s a bit firmer than Leesa, so it may not provide enough sinking for stomach sleepers.

 - Warranty and Trial: Tuft and Needle and Leesa offer excellent trial policies where you can test your new mattress in your home for 100 nights to ensure that it’s a good fit.
 They both have 10-year warranties, which are standard for many mattress companies.

 As well as mattresses, Purple offers several sleeping products, from bed frames to pillows.
-Like Leesa, Purple has a universal mattress with sizes from Twin XL to California King.
+Like Leesa and the T&N, the Purple Bed is a universal mattress with sizes from Twin XL to California King.
 But, unlike traditional memory foam or spring mattresses, Purple uses Hyper-Elastic Polymer to create pressure-relieving comfort on your joints throughout the night.

 This material helps support bodies of many shapes and sizes by stretching itself and distributing weight evenly.
 Purple uses the innovative material on the top layer, which also remains temperature-neutral to keep you cooler at night.
 Underneath the top layer is two layers of high-density foam to cushion, support, and stabilize the bed.